 Note that "HPE" will be used as shorthand for Health and Physical Education throughout this resource.
-Similarly, HEd = Health Education, PE = Physical Education, and HEc = Home Economics.
+Similarly, HEd = Health Education, PE = Physical Education, and HEc = Home Economics (or F&N = Food and Nutrition).

 Audience:

 The main audience for this resource is HEd students in New Zealand schools and the HPE teachers of these students.
 However, many sections have relevance for HEc and PE students making a HPE scholarship submission.
 Where additional HEc or PE knowledge is required (beyond what is provided in this resource), this is noted.